 Furthermore, the wine’s formal name is simply “Superiore di Cartizze."
-While “Valdobbiadene” or “Conegliano Valdobbiadene” also will typically feature on the front label of a Superiore di Cartizze, “Prosecco” rarely gets top billing, if printed at all.
+While “Valdobbiadene” or “Conegliano Valdobbiadene” also will typically feature on the front label of a Superiore di Cartizze, “Prosecco” is forbidden by law to be printed at all.
 Should a Prosecco enthusiast walk into a wine shop seeking out the best bottle around, it would be easy to overlook a Cartizze, even if one happens to be on the shelf.

 But such circumstances are already unlikely.
 More plausibly, many might find it hard to muster much desire for a hyper-premium Prosecco altogether.
 The best fizz the region has to offer isn’t the same stuff that has propelled the category to international success.
 A consumer on the prowl for a Mimosa or Bellini mixer shouldn’t turn to a bottle of Cartizze—the more innocuous froth will do the trick.